IntelliTect-Samples/EWU-CSCD396-2023-Fall/Assignment4.md

 ## Script Grading
 You can test if your assignment will pass by running the PS script at Scripts/Assignment4Grading.ps1.
 Run your Assignment4.ps1 script to set local variables first.

+Be sure to install the Az Powershell modules that are listed as dependencies in order to run the script

 ## Extra Credit